odrick/free-tex-packer/README.md

 #

-## IMPORTANT: I don't have time to imporove this app.
+## IMPORTANT: I don't have time to imporove this app anymore.
 Only critical bugs will be fixed.

 #